aqlaboratory/openfold-3/docs/source/index.md

 ## Features

-OpenFold3 replicates the full set of input features described in the [*AlphaFold3*](https://www.nature.com/articles/s41586-024-07487-w) publication.
+OpenFold3-preview replicates the input features described in the [AlphaFold3](https://www.nature.com/articles/s41586-024-07487-w) publication, as well as batch job support and efficient kernel-accelerated inference.

 A summary of the features supported include:
 - Structure prediction of standard and non-canonical protein, RNA, and DNA chains, and small molecules